Auto-Nav-Group/AutoNavServer/docs/serverprotocol.md

 ### `pathfind`:
 Calculates the fastest path between two points based on the map provided by `update_map`
 #### Parameters (HTTP headers):
-- Command - The command to be run: `pathfind`:
 - `startnode` - The starting node of the path
 - `endnode` - The ending node of the path
 #### Returns: